Policy and Strategic Influencing in Scotland

 Scottish Youth Parliament

-Carers Trust Scotland became a national organisational member of the Scottish Youth Parliament in 2016.
-Carers Trust Scotland supports two Members of the Scottish Youth Parliament (MSYPs) who represent young carers and young adult carers, aged 12 – 25, across Scotland.
+Carers Trust Scotland is a national organisational member of the Scottish Youth Parliament.
+We support two Members of the Scottish Youth Parliament (MSYPs) who represent young carers and young adult carers, aged 12 – 25 across Scotland.

-Carers Trust Scotland has been a key member of the Scottish Government Carers (Scotland) Act 2016 Implementation Steering Group since its inception in 2016.
-The group brings together the main delivery partners, including local authorities, health boards, integration joint boards, COSLA, third and private sectors, carer organisations, and other organisations who have an interest in, and a role to play, in the successful implementation of the Carers Act in Scotland.
+Carers Trust Scotland has been a key member of the Scottish Government Carers Rights and Support Steering Group (Previously known as Carers (Scotland) Act 2016 Implementation Steering Group) since its inception in 2016.
+The group brings together the main delivery partners, including local authorities, health boards, integration joint boards, COSLA, third and private sectors, local carer organisations, and other organisations who have an interest in, and a role to play, in the successful implementation of the Carers Act and wider national policy and strategy impacting unpaid carers in Scotland.

 Scottish Government Carer Benefits Advisory Group

 Carers Trust Scotland has been a member of the Carers Benefits Advisory Group since it was established in 2015.
-The group advises Scottish Ministers on developing policy for devolved social security benefits for carers in Scotland.
-This has included advising on the development of Carer’s Allowance Supplement and Young Carer Grant to date.
+The group advises Scottish Ministers on developing policy for devolved social security benefits for unpaid carers in Scotland.
+This has included advising on the development of Scottish Carer's Assistance, Carer’s Allowance Supplement and Young Carer Grant to date.

 Cross Party Group on Unpaid Carers